Putting your portfolio performance into perspective

 same period.
 It’s important to connect what’s happening across the market to your portfolio.
 Focusing on what you can control and sticking to your long-term financial strategy during short-term market dislocations can help keep you on track.

-chart showing how the historical returns of a hypothetical portfolios have higher odds of a positive return over longer time horizons.
+This chart shows how the historical returns of a hypothetical portfolios have higher odds of a positive return over longer time horizons.

 While short-term returns can fluctuate, the table above shows that, in general, the longer you own your investments, the more likely your returns will be positive and the closer your return could be to the long-term average.
 The table also highlights how volatility, or the amount a portfolio fluctuates, may differ when the asset allocation is different.
 While a greater stock allocation may lead to a higher long-term expected return, you should also expect more volatility, especially in the short term.
 As you evaluate your portfolio’s performance, you should compare its long-term returns to the rate you determined you needed to reach your financial goals — paying less attention to short-term performance differences along the way.